 Snorkel or scuba in the Silfra fissure.
 Photo © yvonnestewarthenderson/iStock.

-Boats are not allowed on the lake, but fishing permits are sold at the information center.
-Tourists have a chance of catching arctic char and brown trout.
+Boats are not allowed on the lake, but fishing permits are sold at the information center, and they rent equipment too.
+Visitors have the chance to catch arctic char and brown trout.
 Be sure to obey the rules and pay for the permit.
-The fishing season at the lake runs May 1-September 15, and permits are about 40,000ISK.
+The fishing season at the lake runs May 1-September 30, and permits are about 8,000ISK.

 Hiking